MagiCzOOz/Labelling-app/README.md

 - \[OPTIONAL\] Set up a reverse proxy like [Nginx](https://nginx.org/en/docs/) or [Apache](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) to improve the performance and security of the app.

-### Getting started
+#### Installation

-To host the app on your server or VM with minimal effort:
+To host the app on your server or a virtual machine :

 1. Clone this repository